ledm/bgc-val-public/README.md

 * Field independent.
 * Simple to use.
 * Front-loading analysis function
-* Iterruptable with regular save points + shelve files.
+* Interuptable with regular save points + shelve files.
 * Version controlled in git
 * Web visible html summary reports.

 We outline the decision and design decisions in the GMD paper above.
-This readme should deal with the pragmatic side of using BGC-val.
+This README should deal with the pragmatic side of using BGC-val.